 That gave Reliastar the right to do a thorough investigation of his death and review his initial application for misstatements.

-Some possible outcomes of their investigation would be:
+Some possible outcomes of the life insurance company’s investigation into drug overdose would be:

 Message: Never, never lie about ANYTHING on any insurance application.

 Reliastar did not immediately pay out as they had about $10 million reasons to investigate first.

 Sources say Reliastar wanted to do their due diligence and make sure suicide was not involved.
 (BestWire, Oct.
 1, 2008)

 But I think Reliastar withheld the real reason they were investigating so as not to drag Ledger’s name through the mud.